Minimal Decision Dynamics and Contextual Probability: A Quantum Tug-of-War Model: Quantum Extension of Tug-of-War Decision Making

 where $\mathcal{H}$ is a finite-dimensional Hilbert space.
 To represent two competing options together with an auxiliary degree of freedom required for contextual probing, the minimal dimensionality of $\mathcal{H}$ is three (a qutrit).

 The basis states $|A\rangle$ and $|B\rangle$ correspond to the two decision options, while the additional basis state $|\perp\rangle$ serves as an auxiliary component enabling incompatible measurements.
-This minimal extension is essential for introducing contextuality without imposing it as an external assumption.
+This minimal extension is essential for representing decision and learning-relevant information in one state without adding an external context register solely for contextuality tests.
 The conceptual structure of the QTOW internal state is illustrated in Fig.~\ref{fig:qtow_concept}, while a schematic representation of the corresponding decision and update process is shown in Fig.~\ref{fig:qtow_device}.